 In color psychology researchers explore how certain hues effect human behavior and emotions.
 These insights get applied regularly in ways that often go unannounced and unnoticed.
 The design and film industries, marketing and architecture are all fields that take into account the emotional and psychological power hues have on us.
-While product designers, artists and film makers use color palettes, in order to increase the effectiveness of the mood they’re setting, public schools will often paint classrooms with the emotional impact of color in mind.
-Its believed that soft yellow creates an uplifting mood, increases creativity and attentiveness, blue eliminates fatigue and encourages positivity.
+While product designers, artists and filmmakers use color palettes in order to increase the effectiveness of the mood they’re setting, public schools will often paint classrooms with the emotional impact of color in mind.
+It’s believed that soft yellow creates an uplifting mood, increases creativity and attentiveness, and blue light eliminates fatigue and encourages positivity.

-In marketing color is considered to be a critical element in shaping consumer’s perceptions of good’s and services.
-Victoria’s Secret for example heavily uses pink in its branding to convey femininity, while Target, and countless fast-food chains and corporate brands use red to stimulate the urgency of desire.
+In marketing, color is considered to be a critical element in shaping consumer’s perceptions of goods and services.
+Victoria’s Secret uses pink in its branding to convey femininity, while Target, and countless fast-food chains and corporate brands use red to stimulate the urgency of desire.
 Research shows that warm colors tend to improve spending even though cooler colors are considered preferable by most people.
-Its also been shown that packaged foods sell better when they contain more green, suggesting subconsciously to consumers that the product is healthy, as if to imply the presence of leafy greens.
+It’s also been shown that packaged foods sell better when they contain more green, suggesting subconsciously to consumers that the product is healthy, as if to imply the presence of leafy greens.
 Drug manufacturers also use color to influence perception.
-Its been shown that the color of a pill can influence the effectiveness of placebos, red and orange pills for example are often used for stimulants.
+It’s been shown that the color of a pill can influence the effectiveness of placebos.
+Red and orange pills, for example, are often used for stimulants.

-Most of color’s impact on us is beneath our threshold of conscious awareness.
-Meaning, its largely subconscious and non-rational.
-We’ll immediately receive a feeling about something just by its hue.
+Most of color’s impact on us is beneath our threshold of conscious awareness or is largely subconscious and non-rational.
+We immediately receive a feeling about something just by its hue.
 This is because we evolved with nature, learning its innate color language.
-In nature, color communicates the qualities between organism.
-Plants, animals and even insects use color as a way to ward off predators, to attract mates, propagate seeds and attract pollinators.
-Fruits and vegetables for example are brightly colored to encourage creatures to come eat them.
-A bright red apple in a field of green is a powerful signal to any passer by.
+In nature, color communicates the qualities of organisms.
+Plants, animals and even insects use color as a way to ward off predators, attract mates, propagate seeds and attract pollinators.
+Fruits and vegetables are brightly colored to encourage creatures to come eat them.
+A bright red apple in a field of green is a powerful signal.
 Having a bright color gives it an evolutionary advantage that helps it propagate.
-When a fruit is eaten its seeds then have an opportunity venture farther out.
+When a fruit is eaten, its seeds have an opportunity spread.

 What is Color?